kbd7575/data-science-repository/olympics-eda/README.md

 ## Files in This Repo

-- `data/` - Contains datasets used
-- `notebooks/` - Jupyter notebooks for EDA and modeling
+- `Olympics Data Analysis.ipynb` - Jupyter notebooks for EDA and modeling
 - `visuals/` - All static plots and word clouds
 - `README.md` - This file